miqueleg/protonation-optimizer/README.md

 - Only handles the two neutral tautomers via QM (HID and HIE), not the protonated form (HIP).
 The latest is only determined via pKa calculation
 - Processes each histidine independently; for histidines in close proximity, results may not capture cooperative effects (yet)
+- When using `--engine g-xtb`, you must also set `--mode SP`.
+Geometry optimizations are not supported with g-xtb in this tool.

 ## Citing This Software